Airport line, Perth: Procurement

-JHL Joint Venture, SI-NRW Joint Venture, and Forrestfield Connect were shortlisted in April 2015.
-These consortia entered the request for proposal process in June 2015.
-Each consortia had to provide a detail and fully costed design by November 2015, which the PTA would then select.
-Enabling legislation for the Forrestfield–Airport Link was introduced to the Parliament of Western Australia in April 2015 and was passed in October 2015.

-SI-NRW Joint Venture was selected as the preferred proponent in February 2016, and in April 2016, the contract was signed at a cost of $1.176 billion.
-Salini Impregilo held an 80 percent stake in the joint venture and NRW held a 20 percent stake.
-The contract covered the construction of the Forrestfield–Airport Link and maintenance for ten years. $490 million was funded by the federal government.
+Expressions of interest to build the Forrestfield–Airport Link opened in January 2015 and closed two months later; five consortia submitted expressions of interest.
+In April 2015, three consortia were shortlisted: JHL Joint Venture (Leighton Contractors and John Holland), SI-NRW Joint Venture (Salini Impregilo and NRW), and Forrestfield Connect (Acciona, BAM and Ferrovial Agroman).
+SI-NRW Joint Venture was selected in February 2016, and in April 2016, the contract was signed for $1.176 billion.
+Salini Impregilo held an 80 percent stake and NRW a 20 percent stake.
+The contract covered construction and maintenance for ten years.
 Upon the signing of the contract, it was announced that Airport West station had been renamed Belmont station, and Consolidated Airport station had been renamed Airport Central station.
 Weston Williamson and GHD Woodhead were appointed by SI-NRW as the designers of the three stations.
-Other contracts included a $31 million contract with Georgiou Group to build an elevated walkway between Airport Central station and the airport terminal, awarded in late 2018, and a contract extension with Downer EDI–Bombardier Transportation for the construction and maintenance of ten Transperth B-series trains.
-The total approved budget was $1.861 billion.
+Other contracts included a $31 million one with Georgiou Group to build an elevated walkway between Airport Central station and the airport terminal, awarded in late 2018, and a contract extension with Downer EDI–Bombardier Transportation for the construction and maintenance of ten Transperth B-series trains.
+The total approved budget was $1.861 billion, of which, $490 million was funded by the federal government.

 Infrastructure Australia released their assessment of the Forrestfield–Airport Link in September 2016, rating it as a "priority project" and giving it a benefit–cost ratio of 1.4.
 The projected economic benefits of the project were $2.372 billion.

+Construction

+Site establishment at Forrestfield station began in September 2016, with the aim of getting the TBMs launched as soon as possible.
+On 3 November 2016, a sod turning ceremony took place at Forrestfield station with Premier Colin Barnett, State Transport Minister Bill Marmion, Federal Minister for Urban Infrastructure Paul Fletcher and Federal Minister for Infrastructure and Transport Darren Chester, which marked the start of construction for the Forrestfield–Airport Link.
+Following the Labor Party's victory in the 2017 state election, the Forrestfield–Airport Link was incorporated into the Metronet program.

+Construction at Airport Central station began in May 2017.